 The powertrain in Tim’s Sunrader is it’s original 4 cylinder 22R engine that produces 72 horsepower and 174 foot-pounds of torque.
 The transmission is a 5-speed manual.
 As Tim states, “It’s slow.
 If you’re in a hurry, this is not the rig for you.”
 Tim also added a larger 3 core HD radiator to keep things cool, and an upgraded brake master cylinder.

 The undercarriage was beefed up significantly with a custom lift and Bilstein Shocks, along with a custom fabricated anti-sway bar that originally was fitted to a Ford Excursion.
 The rear end was swapped out for a Dana 60 posi rear axle.
 4 wheel disc brakes were added.
 The entire load sits on 16” wheels with 33”.
 The Sunrader was dressed exteriorly with a winch and trail armor, giving it that quintessential overland appearance.

-Toyota Sunrader Upgraded to Sun Power!
+Toyota Sunrader Upgraded with Solar Power!

 Up on top is mounted a 265 Watt Kyocera solar panel that delivers 12V electrical juice to two Group 34 AGM batteries through a Renogy 20 Amp MPPT Charge Controller.

 Tim added a Xantrex 100 Watt pure sine wave AC/DC inverter so you can plug in your laptop or a blender.
 The interior is now full of USB ports for electronic devices, along with a 12V accessory plug and a MT50 Solar charge meter.
 For external/shore power, Tim added a 30 amp, marine-grade inlet with a Progressive Dynamics power converter/charger.